Why Host a Green Event?

 Provide recycling bins for plastic cutlery and paper plates.

 You may be able to compost food waste although it’s going to take some extra planning and you’ll have to recruit and train volunteers.
 Contact our Waste Prevention Coordinator Odili Obi at email@example.com to discuss composting.

-Ask the caterer about sustainable foods and beverages options such as organic, local, vegetarian, vegan, or Fairtrade.
+Ask the caterer about sustainable foods and beverage options such as organic, local, vegetarian, vegan, or Fairtrade certified.
 All of these options have sustainability benefits, so don’t spend too much time dwelling on which is best.

 Use on-campus caterers in order to reduce transportation for delivery.

 Promote the event’s commitment to sustainability in advertisements or registration forms in advance of the event.

 When welcoming attendees, point out the location of recycling bins and explain what materials are recyclable.
 Provide clear signage for recycling or consider having volunteers assist guests with recycling.
 Our office can provide assistance with this.